 This Streetfilms video highlights the fact that Americans are driving less; however, transportation planners continue to design our streets as if driving rates are going up.
 RIDOT, take note.

 The networks were busy tripping over themselves trying to point out all the numerous “firsts” during today’s Presidential Inauguration.
-But when President Obama and his wife Michelle stepped out of the presidential motorcade to greet well wishers on Pennsylvania Avenue they missed a huge one in the livable streets community: he’s the first U.S. president to walk down a bike lane during his Inauguration.
+[But they missed]: he’s the first U.S. president to walk down a bike lane during his Inauguration.